JeremyGruszka/ECE382_Lab2/README.md

 decryptMessage:

 			mov.w	#mesLength, R11		;counter for length of message mov.b	@R4+, R5		;moves next part of message into register mov.b	@R6+, R8		;moves next part of key into register call	#decryptCharacter
 			mov.b	R5, 0(R10)		;stores decrypted message in memory
 			inc.w	R10
 			dec.w	R7
 			jz	keyTracker		;resets the key if it reaches the end of the key subReset
 			dec.w	R11
 			jnz	decryptMessage		;re-runs decrypt message as long as there is part of the message left

             		ret

 keyTracker
 			mov.w	#key, R6
 			mov.w	#keyLength, R7
 			jmp	subReset
 ```
 This section of contains the decryptMessage subroutine.
 I had to manually count the length of the encrypted message, and then made a for loop that decrypted the message until the message was fully decrypted.
 This part of the code also contains the B functionality.
 It essentially uses the key until the key is fully used, and then resets the key.
-This allows any length
+This allows any length of key to be used for decrption.

 ```
 ;-------------------------------------------------------------------------------